Arooj56/BSDSF23M038-OS-A01/README.md

 # BSDSF23M038-OS-A01

-# 📌 Multi-File C Project – Build Automation, Libraries, and Man Pages
+# 📌 Multi-File C Project

 ## 📖 Overview
 This project demonstrates how to structure, build, and document a C application professionally.